Where Is the Best Area to Stay in Koh Samui for Families?

 We’re a family of four living in Thailand since 2019.
 Our youngest daughter was born right here in Koh Samui.
 And after a few years of island-hopping, we’ve made Samui our home base again.

 Choeng Mon is quiet and peaceful, but not isolated.
 You’re just a 10-minute drive from the airport or the shopping buzz of Chaweng.
-There’s not a huge restaurant strip, so you’ll likely eat at your resort or need a short drive to dinner.
+There isn’t a huge restaurant strip, so you’ll likely eat at your resort or need a short drive out to dinner.
+Most resorts here lean toward the higher end, but totally worth it if you want a smooth, stress-free holiday with young kids.

 Two of my favorites: